 Over the years the Precinct's functions have expanded.
 The Rye Beach Village District has a population of several hundred.
 It has its own Moderator, Planning Board, Clerk, Treasurer, Auditor, Board of Adjustment, and Zoning Administrator.
-It is governed by its three volunteer Commissioners, who are currently Frank Drake [2017], Linda Sheppard [2018] and John Clifford [2016].
-There is a Village District Office above the post office.
+It is governed by its three volunteer Commissioners, who are currently Frank Drake [2020], Linda Sheppard [2018] and John Clifford [2019].
+There is a Village District Office above the Rye Beach Post Office.